How to generate Semolina model classes from warehouse views

 DESCRIBE TABLE EXTENDED AS JSON

 Credentials come from environment variables (for example, SNOWFLAKE_ACCOUNT for Snowflake).
+For DuckDB, pass the database path with --database (or set DUCKDB_DATABASE).
 See How to configure codegen credentials for the full list of environment variables, .env file setup, and config file fallback.

 Understand the generated output